 In some countries registrations are not re-used.
 In France, if an aircraft is exported and re-imported or cancelled and restored after rebuild, a new registration is usually issued, unless the cancellation had been notified at the time as temporary.
 In the UK, a registration is regarded as not taken up (n.t.u.) and made available for reallocation only if the reservation is cancelled without ever having flown, while aircraft restored to the register are normally given back their last UK identity.

 In several countries, registrations are re-used, sometimes with a minimum delay after cancellation but sometimes with none.
 In some countries, particularly USA and New Zealand, re-registration is rife - cancellation and reallocation can often occur on the same day, and identity swaps can occur.
 Many registrations have now flown on several different airframes, while some airframes have flown with several different registrations within one country.
 So dates of changes are important.

-A particular problem in several countries, including U.K., Australia, New Zealand, Canada, U.S.A., Spain and Netherlands, has been tracing amateur-built aircraft which have been registered with personalised construction numbers or with project numbers allocated by various national amateur-building organisations, and their original plans or kit or licence-to-build serial numbers are not quoted in the official records.
+A particular problem in several countries, including U.K., Australia, New Zealand, Canada, U.S.A., Spain and Netherlands, has been tracing amateur-built aircraft which have been registered with personalised construction numbers or with project numbers allocated by various national amateur-building organisations, and the suppliers' original plans or kit or licence-to-build serial numbers are not quoted in the official records.
 Sweden is uniquely helpful - the official register normally gives both the suppliers' serial numbers and the EAAS amateur-built project numbers for all such aircraft.

 Ultralights (ULM) & Microlights & Light Sport Aircraft (LSA)

 In several countries, including France, Italy, Denmark, Australia and several East European and Asian countries, aircraft in the ultralight/microlight/Light Sport Aircraft (LSA) categories are registered in a separate sequence, in a different format to a conventional registration, and usually without the nationality prefix.
 For convenience within these lists, the standard registration nationality prefix has been added, even though it is not normally displayed on the aircraft.
 Control of these 'registrations' is often delegated to the National Aero Clubs, or Air Sport or Microlight organisations instead of the main airworthiness authorities, and information is often difficult to obtain.

 These problems are compounded by semantics in